As humans, it is vital for us to maintain a balance between ourselves and the environment.

 - Working towards better physical health

 So, you see, there is also more to yoga than performing poses and breathing exercises.
 Yoga is a discipline that is integrated into every aspect of your being and reflects in the way you live your life and how you treat others.
+If you’re looking for yoga classes for newbies, Flametree Yoga Studio offers different beginner courses online.

 Here are the ways yoga impacts the different aspects of your health: